 I've been seeing the same specialist for several years, and now you have referred me to someone I don't know.
 Why can't I continue to see the same doctor?

-I suggested a specialist in my network so that I can better coordinate your care and advocate for you.
+I suggested a specialist in my referral circle so that I can better coordinate your care and advocate for you.
 However, I would like to learn more about the relationship you have with your specialist so that we can come to an agreement on what will work best for you.